JereKuusela/valheim-expand_world_prefabs/docs/scripting.md

     - All weights are summed and the probability is `weight / sum`.
     - Sum is at least 1, so with low weights there is a chance to not poke anything.
   - delay: Delay in seconds for poking.
+    - When server side data is enabled, the pending poke is saved to the object's server-side data.
+    - This allows the poke to trigger even after restarting the server.
+    - Note: This doesn't work if parameters include object ids, because after restart the ids are regenerated.
   - repeat (default: `0`): How many times the poke is repeated.
   - repeatInterval (default: `0`): Interval in seconds between repeats.
   - repeatChance (default: `1`): Chance to poke for each attempt (including the original).